 He’s been interviewed across media: BBC to Bloomberg TV, Fast Company to The Times.
-He presented a TV show for CNBC and wrote for The Economist, Advertising Age, and The Director.
+He presented a TV show for CNBC, written for The Economist, Advertising Age, and The Director.
 He’s helped the Cambridge University Innovation Forum and judged WARC and IoD innovation awards.

 Popular speaking topics include: